Arizona places reliever Chris Devenski on restricted list

-DENVER (AP) — Arizona reliever Chris Devenski was placed on the restricted list Wednesday by the Diamondnbacks, who did not give a reason.
+DENVER (AP) — Arizona reliever Chris Devenski was placed on the restricted list Wednesday by the Diamondbacks, who did not give a reason.

 To take his place on the roster, the Diamondbacks selected the contract of right-hander Anthony Swarzak from the team’s alternate training site.
 The move came about 20 minutes before the first pitch between the Diamondbacks and the Colorado Rockies at Coors Field.